D3F4ULT-D3V/D3F4ULT-D3V.github.io/posts/ctOS-terminal-aesthetic-web-design.md

 }
 ```

 `--cf-arm: 7px` and `--cf-thick: 1px` match the original QML component's `armLength` and `thickness` properties.
-The `.cf.dim` and `.cf.ok` variants change `--cfc` to dim gray or success green — matching the inactive/active workspace states in the QML bar.
+The `.cf.dim` and `.cf.ok` variants change `--cfc` to dim gray or success green to match the inactive/active workspace states in the QML bar.

 ---

 ## The Top Bar
 The bar is a direct CSS port of the QML bar layout: `[CT]OS` logo | workspaces | system info.

-The workspace squares each hold an icon glyph that's visible when inactive (`$`, `~`, `</>`, `#`, `↗`) and replaced by a crosshair when active — matching the QML `Workspace` component which shows a crosshair in the center when `active: true`.
+The workspace squares each hold an icon glyph that's visible when inactive (`$`, `~`, `</>`, `#`, `↗`) and replaced by a crosshair when active which is inspired by the `Workspace` component which shows a crosshair in the center when `active: true`.
 Clicking a workspace runs the corresponding terminal command automatically.

-The system info block shows `ddMMyy-hhmm` format — directly matching the date-time format in the QML `Clocks` component.
+The system info block shows `ddMMyy-hhmm` format like the `Clocks` component.

 ---

 ## The Terminal Engine
 The entire interaction model is a command dispatcher:

 1. User types a command and hits Enter
 2. `dispatch()` splits the input, finds the handler in `GUEST_CMDS` or `ADMIN_CMDS`
 3. The handler prints output using `tl()` (terminal line), `blank()`, `tlLink()` (clickable inline span), or `printLines()` for batched staggered output
-4. History is tracked for ↑/↓ navigation
+4. History is tracked for `UP`/`DOWN` key navigation
 5. Tab completion matches against the active command set

 Async commands (like `blog`, `read`, `scan`) use `await` so the loop animation and loading delays feel real without blocking the UI thread.

 One thing that required care: the `locked` flag.
-While an async command is running (e.g., fetching a markdown file), `locked = true` blocks new input — except for `Ctrl+C` which always works to cancel.
+While an async command is running (e.g., fetching a markdown file), `locked = true` blocks new input (except for `Ctrl+C` which always works to cancel).

 ---

 ## The Data Layer: JSON Files
 Project and blog data live in plain JSON files rather than being hardcoded:

-- `data/projects.json` — project list with name, stack, status, URL, and `relatedPost` (slug linking to a blog post)
+- `data/projects.json` has the project list with name, stack, status, URL, and `relatedPost` (slug linking to a blog post)
-- `posts/index.json` — blog manifest with title, date, tags, excerpt, readTime
+- `posts/index.json` has the blog manifest with title, date, tags, excerpt, readTime

 This means updating a project or adding a post is just editing JSON.
 No recompiling, no build step, push and it's live on GitHub Pages.

-The `relatedPost` field is the cleanest part of the data model — it links a project to its dev log post.
+The `relatedPost` field is the cleanest part of the data model because it links a project to its dev log post.
 When you type `open 1 log`, the terminal looks up project 1's `relatedPost` slug, finds its index in `posts/index.json`, and calls `read()` on it.
 Project names are clickable links to GitHub; the `open <n> log` command handles the blog redirect.

 ---

 ## The Blog: Client-Side Markdown
 The blog is entirely client-side.
 No SSG, no server.
 Two pieces:

 **`posts/index.json`** is the manifest.
 It's what `blog` renders to the terminal — titles become clickable `<span>` elements that call `read()`.